Pytal/deploy-env/README.md

 deploy-env [production|preview|development] [ENV_VAR]...
 ```
 > Note: You can use `dpl-env` as an alias for `deploy-env`

+> If a `.env.[environment]` file doesn't exist when running: `deploy-env [environment]`, the `.env` file will be used as a fallback and deployed to the environment specified in the command

 ## Examples
 Deploy all `preview` environment variables to the Preview deployment